-Process and criteria for Nominations to the Board
+Process and Criteria for Nominations to the Board

-The Nomination Committee establishes the principles for the selection of candidates to the Board of Directors, selects candidates for the election or re-election to the Board of Directors and prepares a proposal for the Board of Directors' decision.
-The Committee shall be guided by the Bank's mission and vision in the fulfillments of its functions.
+The Corporate Governance Committee establishes the principles for the selection of candidates to the Board of Directors, selects candidates for election or re-election to the Board of Directors, and prepares a proposal for the Board of Directors' decision.
+The Committee shall be guided by the Bank's mission and vision in the fulfillment of its functions.